OPinit Stack

 Implementation

-Please visit to see implementation.
+Please visit here to see implementation.